Article written by Elisa

 The Canigó (Canigou in French) is a mountain in the Pyrénées that has symbolic significance for the Catalan people.
 For the Catalans, the Canigó is a sacred place of legends and mysteries, but also a national symbol that inspired poets like Jacint Verdaguer, author of the poem Canigó.
 The English journalist and writer Rudyard Kipling visited Vernet-les-Bains many times between 1910 and 1926 and declared himself “among the loyal subjects of the Canigou.”

-Unfortunately, this area of the Pyrénées passed into French hands after the Treaty of the Pyrénées in 1659, when King Philip IV of Castille and Aragon ceded the lands of Northern Catalonia, with its capital in Perpignan, to King Louis XIV.
-This was a setback for Catalonia, as it lost 1/5 of its territory.
-Most importantly, the second city in the country (Perpignan) was left in foreign hands.
+Unfortunately, this part of the Pyrénées became French after the Treaty of the Pyrénées in 1659, when King Philip IV of Castile and Aragon gave the lands of Northern Catalonia to King Louis XIV.
+This was a major setback for Catalonia, which lost one-fifth of its territory.
+Most importantly, its second-largest city, Perpignan, ended up under foreign rule.

-On the mountains of Massif del Canigó, we find Sant Martí del Canigó (today Saint-Martin du Canigou) and Sant Miquel de Cuixà (Saint-Michel de Cuxa), two beautiful Benedictine abbeys founded in the 10th century by the Count Guifré II of Cerdanya.
-Both sanctuaries are jewels of Catalan Romanesque architecture in the Pyrenées and are listed as historical monuments.
-Sant Martí del Canigó has a spectacular setting, perched in the mountains.
-Not far, Sant Miquel de Cuixà is well-known for its beautiful Romanesque cloister, with impressive capitals decorated with monsters and other strange creatures.
+In the mountains of the Massif du Canigó, you’ll find Sant Martí del Canigó (now Saint-Martin du Canigou) and Sant Miquel de Cuixà (Saint-Michel de Cuxa in French), two beautiful Benedictine abbeys founded in the 10th century by Count Guifré II of Cerdanya.
+Both are gems of Catalan Romanesque architecture in the Pyrénées and are listed as historical monuments.
+Sant Martí del Canigó is set in a spectacular mountain location, while nearby Sant Miquel de Cuixà is famous for its stunning Romanesque cloister, with capitals decorated with monsters and other fantastical creatures.

 6. Parc National des Cévennes